+- Fenwick Street and Lucknow Street, Halifax; (RC-May23/24;E-June13/24)

 - Gottingen Street, Halifax;

 - Highfield Park Drive, Dartmouth;

 - Quinpool Road, Halifax;

 - Robie Street and Young Street, Halifax;

 - Spring Garden Road, Halifax; and

 - Wyse Road, Dartmouth.

 The Centre Designation can support a wide mix of land uses, including commercial, residential, institutional, cultural, and recreational.
 Built form massing will be regulated by the FAR tool, and support low-rise buildings to high-rise buildings that transition to adjacent Corridor Designations and low-density residential areas.
-Subject to maximum FAR values, buildings may be a maximum of 90 metres in height.
+Subject to maximum FAR values, buildings may be a maximum of 90 metres or 40 storeys in height based on local context.
+(RC-May23/24;E-June13/24)